|

 It

-rest were in the studio planning their second album with Change.
+the rest were in the studio planning their second album with

-Luther Vandoss had gained some rather impressive attention after
+Change.
+Luther Vandoss had gained some rather impressive attention

-the debut album and Petrus, his producers and the fans wanted
+after the debut album and Petrus, his producers and the fans

-more of him.
-Romani even wrote "Hold tight" especially
+wanted more of him.
+Romani even wrote "Hold tight"

-for him, but it wasn't meant to me.
-One of Petrus main engineers
+especially for him, but it wasn't meant to me.
+One of Petrus

 second Change album was suppose to be sung by Luther Vandross

-declined to sing on the record.
-They went on a search to find
+Luther declined to sing on the record.
+They went on a search

-someone that sounded like Luther.
-They finally found a guy named
+to find someone that sounded like Luther.
+They finally found

-Crabs that could copy the style but added little originality".
+a guy named Crabs that could copy the style but added little

-voice was both smooth and powerful.
-Robinson, a cousin of Paris
+smooth and powerful.
+Robinson, a cousin of Paris Ford from

-Ford from B. B. & Q. band's debut album, had earlier been
+B. B. & Q. band's debut album, had earlier been a vocalist

-a vocalist and played guitar on Sonny Liston Smith's jazz albums
+and played guitar on Sonny Liston Smith's jazz albums in 1979

-in 1979 and 1980 before joining Change.
-Furthermore Diva Gray
+and 1980 before joining Change.
+Furthermore Diva Gray replaced

-replaced Jocelyn Shaw.
-Even though Vandross and Shaw stepped
+Jocelyn Shaw.
+Even though Vandross and Shaw stepped down from

-down from the main roaster they continued to sing and was s
+the main roaster they continued to sing and was s credited

 had declined Petrus unfair offer to continue as lead vocalist.